phips/bamboovm/README.md

 In summary, it is installing a java JDK, mysql-server and the mysql-jdbc-connector RPMs, then downloading Bamboo, untarring it, and setting a homedir in its properties.
-The Bamboo service is not started, it would be trivial to add a service starter as per
-[Atlassian's instructions](https://confluence.atlassian.com/display/BAMBOO/Running+Bamboo+as+a+Linux+service).
+A bamboo service is created, and started.
 The playbook also creates a MySQL database for Bamboo, the default user and password of which can be found in the playbook vars section at the head of the file.

 For this simple example I've also chosen not to sit Bamboo behind Apache, although again, Atlassian have